 And honestly, I know this might sound crazy.
-I was actually telling Tanya this this morning, when I do design for my private clients and when I do logos and stuff like that, honestly, I only need to make one logo for them.
+When I do design for my private clients and when I do logos and stuff like that, honestly, I only need to make one logo for them.
 Because I already know exactly what they want and exactly what they’re going to pick.
 I still usually give them more than one option just to kind of make them feel better.
 And it scares them to just say, oh, you’re only going to get one choice.
 But in reality you shouldn’t need more than that.
 And a good designer shouldn’t need more than that.

 So if you try to DIY it, just make sure you try to understand the basic principles of design.
 Do look at some kind of guide or something if you don’t know what you’re doing at all.
 Basic principles of design – I’ll put on my graphic designer hat for a second.
 White space is your friend.
 Seriously, if you never learn anything else from me, white space is your friend.
 Use lots of white space for everything.
 Other things to look at are balance of things and simplicity – specifically for logos – simplicity is really the key.
 The worst logos are when people try to cram a whole bunch of crap into one tiny little graphic.
 Your logo should be a very small representation of just the feel of your brand.
 It doesn’t have to identify every single piece of everything that you do.
 And I think that’s where a lot of people get hung up.
 They’re like, well, I’m a strategist and I also do this and I also do this.
 And they want to try to put all of these little pieces in there and that’s when it just gets really messy.
 And most people don’t get it. most people don’t get what each thing is supposed to represent anyway.
 It’s better to just keep it simple.

-Oh wait, what’s Tanya say?
-Is it important for book covers?
-For sure.
-Like, yeah, any kind of design.
+This goes for any kind of design.
 Book covers or Facebook posts or website graphics or even just the copy on the website.
 Let everything breathe.
 If you look at my home page, there’s tons of space in between every line of what I’m saying.
 And it’s there on purpose.
 Not only does it just look nicer and it looks clean, but it also, it serves a purpose to guide your readers eye where you want to go.
 You know exactly what you’re supposed to do next and you can really emphasize the points that you’re trying to emphasize.